 News and Events

-The Stormwater Utility Rate increased on January 1, 2020 from $3.00 to $4.00 per billing unit per month.
-Every property owner in the City of Peoria receives a bill 4 times per year that is calculated based on the amount of impervious surface on each…
+The Stormwater Utility (SWU) rate increased on January 1, 2020 from $3 to $4 per billing unit per month.
+Every property owner in the City of Peoria receives a bill four times per year that is calculated based on the amount of impervious surface on…

 The Silver Lining to Record Rainfall